sinclairzx81/threadbox/readme.md

 ## Marshal

-The `Marshal` decorator marks a class as marshalled.
+The `Marshal` decorator registers a class as marshalled.
 This enables instances of the class to be sent and reconstructed across thread boundaries.
-ThreadBox will automatically marshal all classes marked with `Marshal` across `Thread` function calls, as well as across channel `Sender`.
+ThreadBox will automatically marshal all classes marked with `Marshal` across `Thread` function calls, as well as across a channel `Sender`.

 This functionality allows class instances to be transferred to remote threads for remote invocation.